Kenneth Nichols: Post war

+Nichols kept the national laboratories operating with $60 million worth of research grants for fiscal year 1947.
+He helped Captain Hyman G. Rickover train a team of naval engineers at Oak Ridge in nuclear propulsion.

 In February 1947 Nichols was appointed Professor of Mechanics at West Point, a move mooted in November 1946.
 He had been rejected for a new position at the AEC by Lilienthal; though he agreed to be available for consultation on atomic matters as Groves was planning to retire (although he then accepted a new military position).
-Nichiols wished to have the military not the AEC have custody of (atomic) weapons.
+Nichols wished the military, rather than the AEC, to have custody of (atomic) weapons.
 Lilienthal's opponents in Congress objected to the departure of the two men best informed about atomic matters.
 With a retirement age of 65 he looked forward to almost 26 years of "pleasant and comfortable" academic life with a house on the Hudson, and to Jackie "a wonderful place to raise Jan and David".
 He was to leave as deputy manager of the AEC in January 1947.

 But in January 1948 he returned to the army to replace Groves as chief of the Armed Forces Special Weapons Project (AFSWP), as the Navy and Air Force were vetoing each other's candidate.
-On 11 March he and Lilienthal were summoned to the White House where Truman told them "I know you two hate each other’s guts".
+On 11 March he and Lilienthal were summoned to the White House where Truman told them, "I know you two hate each other’s guts."
 Truman directed that "the primary objective of the AEC was to develop and produce atomic weapons".
 Lilienthal was told he would have to "forgo your desire to place a bottle of milk on every doorstop and get down to the business of producing atomic weapons".
 Nichols had been looking forward to "a long relaxing career as a professor during a long period of peace" but saw increased tension with the Soviet Union in February and March.